 Cong also features a ruined medieval abbey, Cong Abbey, where Rory O’Connor, the last High King of Ireland, spent his last years.
 It also is the origin of a piece of Celtic art in the form of a metal cross-shrine called the Cross of Cong.
 The original ‘Cross of Cong’ is now held in the National Museum of Ireland, Dublin.
 There is a High Cross in the village.

-Painstaking effort has ensured that all the furnishings, artifacts, costumes, etc are authentic reproductions.
-The four-poster bed and the tables and chairs which Mary Kate cherished, the thatched roof, emerald green half door and white-washed front combine to charm all those who visit it.
+Painstaking effort has ensured that all the furnishings, artefacts, costumes, etc are authentic reproductions.
+The four-poster bed and the tables and chairs which Mary-Kate cherished, the thatched roof, emerald green half door and white-washed front combine to charm all those who visit it.

-Every year on the last Sunday of June, thousands of pilgrims take to the slopes of Croagh Patrick.
+Every year on the last Sunday of June, thousands of pilgrims take to the slopes of Croagh Patrick in Mayo.
 Walking, crawling or going barefoot to honour their patron Saint Patrick.